2020 Minnesota TZD Webinar Series: Meet the Manufacturers Day 2

-In this webinar, you'll have another opportunity to meet more manufacturers and get additional updated product information.
-Join the second panel of child restraint manufacturers, large and small, as they showcase their newest car seats, changes to established products, and the latest injury-prevention technology.
+In this webinar, participants had another opportunity to meet more manufacturers and get additional updated product information.
+Our second panel of child restraint manufacturers, large and small, showcased their newest car seats, changes to established products, and the latest injury-prevention technology.

 Diana Van Wormer, Child Passenger Safety Coordinator, Minneapolis Children’s Hospital